 Thousands of people have been killed, tens of thousands injured.
 The economy is falling apart.
 Infrastructure has been destroyed, hospitals have been targeted.

-Four MSF facilities have been hit in the past two years.
+Four MSF facilities have been hit in recent years.
 We have lost staff members, patients and caretakers in this conflict.

 Many people, even prior to the conflict, had very limited access to healthcare.
 It’s far, far worse now.

 MSF’s work changes regularly with the situation.
 At present, we have teams in 12 governorates across the country, working in 13 hospitals and health centres and supporting an additional 20.

 "We have lost staff members to this conflict"

 As the conflict drags on, the impact on civilians grows.
 People have done everything they can to cope and inevitably they have fewer ways to get by.